 If your citation is marked “Yes” for mandatory appearance YOU MUST APPEAR at the specified time on your citation.
 This information is located next to the court date and time.

 If your citation is marked “No” for appearances, you DO NOT have to appear, but you then MUST PAY the forfeiture prior to your initial appearance court date.
 Payment can be made by phone, mail, or stopping into the Kaukauna Police Department.
 If you fail to notify the Court of your plea by the specified court date, a no-contest/guilty by default judgment will be entered in against you and you will be required to pay the imposed forfeiture.

 Can I enter a plea of “NOT GUILTY” prior to my court date?

 How can I pay my forfeiture?

-- You may mail your payment to the Kaukauna Municipal Court, 144 W. Second Street, Kaukauna, WI.
-54130.
-Please be sure to include your citation number with your payment.
-Do not mail cash.
-Make checks or money orders payable to: City of Kaukauna
+- You may mail check or money order to Kaukauna Municipal Court, 144 W 2nd St, Kaukauna, WI 54130.
+Please include your name and citation number when making payment.
+DO NOT send cash.
+Make check payable to City of Kaukauna Municipal Court.

 What happens if I do not pay?

 If you do not pay your financial obligation to the Court, notification may be sent to D.O.T. to place a suspension on your driving privileges or a warrant may be issued for your arrest.
 Your taxes may also be intercepted.
 You may also be turned over to the Wisconsin Debt Collection program.

 Do I have to report a change of address?

 Yes.
 If you have any pending cases with Kaukauna Municipal Court, it is your responsibility to keep your address current with the Court and the Department of Transportation.
 If you fail to provide the Court with the appropriate contact information, you may not receive proper notification regarding your case in the future.
 This will result in a default judgment entered against you.
 Contact the Court through the Clerk of Courts at 920-766-6378

 How may I reopen a case?